ddoa/jira-workshop/README.md

-# Jira Workshop
+# Jira Workshop: Installing and setting up Jira

 ## Info
 Provides info and scripts for creating a Docker environment with Jira running for Workshop purposes.
 Main source for this script is https://cptactionhank.github.io/docker-atlassian-jira/.
 The following setup needs about 30 minutes from your time.

 ## Script
 1. Install the [Docker Toolbox](https://www.docker.com/products/docker-toolbox)